Battle of Samakh: Dismounted attack

 As soon as A and B Squadrons of the 11th Light Horse Regiment reached the town and dismounted, the 4th Machine Gun Squadron stopped their covering fire, to target the German or Ottoman machine guns on the right, which they silenced.
 Then the 4th Machine Gun Squadron galloped forward to take up a position at the western end of the town, while the two attacking squadrons dismounted, to approach the railway station buildings on foot.

 The substantial two storied station building, solidly build of stone, made an effective strong redoubt for the garrison, with the windows used by the defenders to fire their automatic rifles and throw their grenades from.
 At this time several white flags were reported at the station, but when the light horsemen approached they were fired on, and it was in this way that most of the light horsemen who died during the battle were killed.
-Once they succeeded in entering the station buildings, hand-to-hand fighting from room-to-room with rifles, bayonets, and swords, followed.
+Once they succeeded in entering the station buildings, hand-to-hand fighting from room to room with rifles, bayonets, and swords, followed.
 Other groups of defenders deployed in the locomotives, tenders and carriages standing in the railway sidings, were also attacked.

 The savage hand-to-hand fighting in the railway buildings and sidings lasted for more than an hour before the light horsemen captured the area.
 Over 20 Ottoman and German soldiers were killed in the station buildings alone during the fighting.
 At the same time, 'C' Squadron, of the 11th Light Horse Regiment, and/or one squadron of the 12th Light Horse Regiment, moved up into the village of Samakh and captured the town during less severe fighting.

+Casualties, captured kit

 There were 98 German and Ottoman soldiers killed and 33 wounded while 331 unwounded prisoners were captured.
 Other captures included one 77 mm field gun, seven heavy machine guns, three automatic rifles, a large dump of rifles, bayonets, automatic pistols and ammunition, which was subsequently burnt.
 A motor boat escaped but another was destroyed by fire and its occupants were captured.
 Two locomotives, eight carriages, 12 goods wagons along with an aircraft and a wireless were also captured.
 The light horsemen suffered 17 killed and 60 wounded with one man missing and 77 horses killed, the 11th Light Horse Regiment lost two captains, one lieutenant and 11 other ranks killed, while four officers and 25 other ranks were wounded.